UofT-DSI/production/lessons/part_4/production_4_feature_engineering.md

 + *Column deletion*

   - If a variable has too many missing values, remove the variable.
-  - Drawback: one may remove important iformation and reduce model performance.
+  - Drawback: one may remove important information and reduce model performance.

 + *Row deletion*

   - If a sample has missing values, then remove the sample.
-  - Works when missing values are MCAR and number of missing values is small.
+  - Works when missing values are MCAR, and a number of missing values is small.
   - Drawbacks:

       * Will not work when MNAR data is present.